jeffboody/libnn/readme.md

 	Xmean_ra = Xmean_ra*momentum + Xmean_mb*(1 - momentum)
 	Xvar_ra  = Xvar_ra*momentum + Xvar_mb*(1 - momentum)

+The instance normalization technique is an alternative approach to computing running averages and simply involves using the statistics of the test batch rather than the aggregated statistics of the training batch.
+The instance normalization technique was referenced by the Pix-To-Pix GAN paper.

 There is some discussion as to the best place for the BN layer.
 The original paper placed this layer between the perceptron weighted average and the activation function.
 It